melindahiggins2000/web2/_posts/2014-12-08-GetDataFromTwitter.md

 ## Packages needed in R

-You will need to install the following packages in R: `twitteR` and `ROAuth` for "talking: to Twitter.
+You will need to install the following packages in R: `twitteR` and `ROAuth` for *"talking"* to Twitter.
 You also need the `tm` and `wordcloud` packages to parse the *tweets* and then create the *wordlcoud* figure.
 More information on R packages is available at [Quick-R](http://www.statmethods.net/interface/packages.html) and [CRAN](http://cran.r-project.org/web/packages/)

 {% highlight r %}
 # First install the packages